3M Tegaderm Film

 How to Properly Place the Dressing

-Transparent film dressings allow people to lead normal lives without having to worry about infections and inflammations.
+Transparent film dressings allow people to lead everyday lives without having to worry about infections and inflammations.
 Specially designed for everyday use, 3M Tegaderm film provides firm protection of wounds even when bathing or swimming.
-The inner environment remains sterile allowing for faster wound healing.
-Regular replacements of the wound dressing will ensure steady protection and minimal discomfort.
+The inner environment remains sterile, allowing for faster wound healing.
+Regular replacements of the wound dressing will ensure continuous protection and minimal discomfort.

 Commonly Used Types of Tegaderm Available

 1624W is an octagon frame style dressing that is appropriately sized for small areas of the skin such as small burn wounds or abrasions.
-Although it is typically placed by a physician, it can be also easily applied by the patients themselves.
+Although it is typically placed by a physician, it can also be applied by the patient.
 It is often used to secure small chronic wounds that need frequent replacement.
 It is manufactured in size 2 3/8" x 2 3/4" for added ease of positioning during the application.

 Both 1624W and 1626W can be cut to any size and shape, and they provide superb viral protection without leakage.
-Because of their strategic shape, these wound dressing allow for accurate placement and clear view of the wound.
-In addition, they are suitable as a secondary dressing.
+Because of their strategic shape, these wound dressing allow for accurate placement and a clear view of the wound.
+Also, they are suitable as a secondary dressing.
 Peel-open style provides quick and painless adhesion to the skin.

 Although there are only two options listed above, there are a variety of options available in all different styles.
 You can find larger size dressings for larger wounds, all depending on the size needed.
 Tegaderm is used for a wide variety of healing applications ranging from anything small to larger incisions.
 Surprisingly it is even used after people finalizing receiving tattoos.
 Its breathability is extremely helpful for this healing process.